theAndrewCline/fib-kata/README.md

 ## Instructions

-create a function that that will return the number corrilating the given position in the fibbinacci sequence.
+create a function that that will return the number corrilating the given position in the fibinacci sequence.

 see this [explaination](https://en.wikipedia.org/wiki/Fibonacci_number) for questions on the sequence